-You will get pain, swelling, a feeling pf popping on the wrist, tenderness, bruising, weakness etc.
+You will get pain, swelling, a feeling of popping on the wrist, tenderness, bruising, weakness, etc.

-Your doctor will ask you to discuss how you wounded your wrist after checking your symptoms.
-Provide as many information as possible.
+After checking your symptoms, your doctor will ask you to discuss how you wound your wrist.
+Provide as much information as possible.
 Have you fallen or turned your wrist?
 When you wounded it, in what position was your wrist?
 If you are an athlete, your physician might want your trainer or coach to be an eyewitness account of your injury.
-Your doctor will also review your medical history, in particular any prior injuries to the hand, neck or forearm.
+Your doctor will also review your medical history, in particular, any prior injuries to the hand, neck, or forearm.

 Wear protective devices supporting the wrist to avoid sport-related wrist sprains.
 Snowboarders and inline skaters, in specific, should safeguard their hands using braces.
 Platform divers can wear protection ribbons or wraps that restrict wrist sprain.